 | Field-strength / EMC receivers | 12 months |

-| Equipment after overload, drop, or repair | Immediately — before further use |
+| Equipment after overload, drop, or repair | Immediately.
+Before further use |

-These are typical defaults — always confirm against the specific manufacturer recommendation and your quality system's documented policy, particularly for equipment used in regulated compliance testing.
+These are typical defaults.
+Always confirm against the specific manufacturer recommendation and your quality system's documented policy, particularly for equipment used in regulated compliance testing.

 What happens if RF equipment is found out of tolerance

-Because RF drift is invisible in normal use, an out-of-tolerance finding on a spectrum analyser or power meter used for compliance testing means every measurement made since the last good calibration is now in question — potentially including product releases, type-approval submissions, or EMC compliance declarations.
-This is the single strongest argument for disciplined, criticality-based intervals rather than treating the annual calibration as a formality.
+Because RF drift is invisible in normal use, an out-of-tolerance finding on equipment used for compliance testing means every measurement made since the last good calibration is now in question, potentially including product releases, type-approval submissions, or EMC compliance declarations.
+This is the strongest argument for disciplined, criticality-based intervals rather than treating the annual calibration as a formality.
+A functioning recall system should do more than send a generic reminder near the due date: because RF faults are silent, equipment should be flagged clearly enough that it's physically removed from active use if calibration genuinely lapses, not merely noted as overdue while remaining in service — some organisations use a physical "calibration due" tag alongside the digital reminder for exactly this reason.
+Unitest Instruments issues recall reminders for RF/microwave calibration and can help set intervals appropriate to your equipment's usage pattern and criticality.

 A brief note on redundancy for compliance-critical measurement roles

-For genuinely compliance-critical RF measurement roles — where an undetected fault could mean a rejected type-approval submission or a compliance declaration made in error — some organisations maintain a second, independently calibrated instrument used periodically to cross-check the primary instrument's readings between full calibrations.
+For genuinely compliance-critical RF measurement roles (where an undetected fault could mean a rejected type-approval submission or a compliance declaration made in error), some organisations maintain a second, independently calibrated instrument used periodically to cross-check the primary instrument's readings between full calibrations.
 This is a more involved and costly control than most equipment warrants, but for the highest-stakes measurement roles it provides an additional layer of protection against the specific risk this article has emphasised throughout: that RF drift produces no visible symptom, so the primary defence has to be procedural rather than observational.